bobthecat/ngs_practical/readme.md

 Chromatin immunoprecipitation (ChIP) allows investigating interactions between a protein and the DNA of a cell.
 Immunoprecipitation use antibodies to recognized specific proteins that bind to DNA.
 After several steps the DNA bound by the protein is recovered and sequenced (ChIP-seq).
 The sequenced are then analysed using bioinformatics techniques that we will review today (See [wikipedia figure for ChIP-seq](https://en.wikipedia.org/wiki/ChIP-sequencing)).
 Also see Kidder, B. L. et al., ChIP-Seq: technical considerations for obtaining high-quality data.
 Nature immunology (2011).

-Today we will use an experiment published by Chen et al., Cell 2008; where key transcription factor proteins for pluripotency were studied in mouse embryonic stem cells.
+Today we will use an experiment published by Ang et al., Cell 2011; where key transcription factor proteins for pluripotency were studied in mouse embryonic stem cells.
 We will further focus on a single ChIP-seq for Oct4 and its associated control.
-Raw data can be found online on Gene Expression Omnibus (accession number: GSE11431).
+Raw data can be found online on Gene Expression Omnibus (accession number: GSE22934).
 The Oct4 (Pou5f1) gene is a transcription factor (e.g. it controls other genes) important for early development of the embryo and maintenance of pluripotency.

 **[Q] What kind of questions can you answer using this technique?**